Do you provide veterinary services?

 Yes!
-Our Health Clinic offers low-cost spay and neuter services for our community.
+Our Health Clinic offers low-cost spay/neuter surgeries and vaccinations for our community.
 View prices and services here.
-However, we are not a full-service veterinary office and do not offer diagnostics or emergency services.
+However, we are not a full-service veterinary office and do not offer diagnostics, emergency services, or euthanasia.
 We suggest that all pet owners find a primary care veterinarian that their animals can visit regularly.

 HATS does not have the resources, nor are we licensed to care for wild animals.
 For guidance, you may contact the Michigan Department of Natural Resources at (517) 284-9453.